Promotion of Sustainability Management

 Provision of high-quality products Promotion of quality improvement and strengthening of quality communication Global

-1. Achievement ratio of targets for claims and in-process defects
+1. Achievement rate of targets for claims and in-process defects

 2. Number of serious product accidents